chrissix666/Jellyfin-Random-Button/README.md

 Installation is the same as the original, except:

-- Use the modified `randombutton.js`.
+- Use the modified `randombutton.js`
+  or, if you want Auto Mode, use **`randombutton+automode.js`** instead.

-- **The file is prepared for a standard use library setup:**
+- **The file is prepared for a standard library setup:**
   1 movie library, 1 series library, 1 collection library, 2 home video libraries.

-- **Edit the `randombutton.js`:**
+- **Edit the JavaScript file:**
   Copy and paste the library IDs from your main libraries and replace the `pasteyouridhere` placeholders.
-  Don't forget to save the changes in your JavaScript injector.
-Reload the browser site and go.
+  Save the changes in your JavaScript injector, reload the browser page, and you’re done.

 - If you want more libraries or different types of libraries, the code **needs to be adjusted for your setup**.
-  It’s pretty quick with ChatGPT; it might make a few mistakes, but after a few attempts it should work.
+  It’s fairly quick with ChatGPT; it may make a few mistakes, but after a few attempts it usually works.

 ---